 Foster Care Placements

-Resource homes provide a stable, caring environment to children.
+Foster homes provide a stable, caring environment to children.
 Foster children come in all shapes, sizes, ages and have individual needs and preferences.
 The Tennessee Department of Children's Services provides a variety of homes and environments that address these individual needs for several thousand children in state custody.

 In Tennessee, there are also private agencies which train and support families to care for children in foster care.
-These agencies must meet guidelines and criteria outlined by the Department of Children's Services.
+These agencies must meet the guidelines and criteria outlined by the Department of Children's Services.
 With the approval of the local DCS office, "shared homes" are resource homes shared with private agencies.